BiniyamSishah/PhDProgress/Daily/04_06_20/README.md

 4) Slowlly start working on the collabrative researches.
 5) Help Professor write the " espression of interests with "Amazon web services".
 6) End your relationship with Kidist.
-7) time your work
-8) Continue excersising, eating and sleeping healthy, meeting friends and using your time effciently.
+7) Continue excersising, eating and sleeping healthy, meeting friends and using your time effciently.
-9) My name is not in the list 1-12 June, seeing the situation, I need to try returning to office.
+8) My name is not in the list 1-12 June, seeing the situation, I need to try returning to office after this period.